ArmynC/ArminC-Windows-Debloat/README.md

 If you are done with it, now you should prepare the operating system.

 The first thing on the list, try to change the browser. **[Firefox](https://www.mozilla.org/en-US/firefox/new/ "Firefox")** is the most optimal variant, even for *extension capabilities*.
 About that, see my [uBlock Settings](https://github.com/ArmynC/ArminC-uBlock-Settings "uBlock Settings").
 Some of the other good extensions are [Bitwarden](https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/ "Bitwarden"), [Translate Web Pages](https://addons.mozilla.org/en-US/firefox/addon/traduzir-paginas-web/ "Translate Web Pages"), [Location Guard](https://addons.mozilla.org/en-US/firefox/addon/location-guard/ "Location Guard").
-Some YouTube ones include [Return Youtube Dislikes](https://addons.mozilla.org/en-US/firefox/addon/return-youtube-dislikes/ "Return YouTube Dislikes"), [Thumbnail Rating Bar for YouTube](https://addons.mozilla.org/en-US/firefox/addon/youtube-thumbnail-rating-bar/ "Thumbnail Rating Bar for YouTube"), [YouTube Tooltip & Notification](https://addons.mozilla.org/en-US/firefox/addon/youtube-tooltip-notification/ "YouTube Tooltip & Notification"), [Watchmarker for Youtube](https://addons.mozilla.org/en-US/firefox/addon/watchmarker-for-youtube/ "Watchmarker for Youtube") ...
+Some YouTube ones include [Return Youtube Dislikes](https://addons.mozilla.org/en-US/firefox/addon/return-youtube-dislikes/ "Return YouTube Dislikes"), [Thumbnail Rating Bar for YouTube](https://addons.mozilla.org/en-US/firefox/addon/youtube-thumbnail-rating-bar/ "Thumbnail Rating Bar for YouTube"), [YouTooltip](https://addons.mozilla.org/en-US/firefox/addon/youtooltip/ "YouTooltip"), [Watchmarker for Youtube](https://addons.mozilla.org/en-US/firefox/addon/watchmarker-for-youtube/ "Watchmarker for Youtube") ...

 Next thing, for all the other steps, you'll need a file archiver, [7-Zip](https://www.7-zip.org/ "7-Zip") is a good variant, it's even *open-source*.